TrueBlocks/trueblocks-docker/README.md

 4. Push back to the original branch: `git push origin TrueBlocks/trueblocks-core`
 5. Create the pull request.

-## Contributors
+## List of Contributors

-Thanks to the following people who have contributed to this repo:
+Thanks to the following people who have contributed to this project:

 * [@tjayrush](https://github.com/tjayrush)
 * [@dszlachta](https://github.com/dszlachta)